 Prior to co-founding Shift, Rachel was a senior legal advisor from 2006-2011 for the Special Representative of the UN Secretary-General on business and human rights John Ruggie.
 She played a pivotal role in the development of the Guiding Principles, advising on all aspects of the relationship between the Guiding Principles and national and international law.

-Since 2008, Rachel has also been a Research Fellow with the Corporate Responsibility Initiative at Harvard Kennedy School and she is the author of groundbreaking research on the costs of company-community conflict in the extractives industry.
+Rachel is also a Senior Program Fellow with the Corporate Responsibility Initiative at Harvard Kennedy School and she is the author of groundbreaking research on the costs of company-community conflict in the extractives industry.

 Rachel has experience at the highest levels of the Australian legal system and internationally, having clerked at the High Court of Australia and at the UN International Criminal Tribunal for the former Yugoslavia in The Hague.
 Rachel also served as strategy and policy advisor to the former Special Advisor to the UN Secretary-General on the "Responsibility to Protect" at the International Peace Institute in New York, advancing understanding of the obligations of states to prevent and respond to mass atrocity crimes.